Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 Interpretation: BN improves the Lipschitzness of the gradient (achieves smaller L).

-We will try to build the intuition of what the benefit entails using a few examples.
+## We will try to build the intuition of what the benefit entails using a few examples.

-### Let's take a look at what the convergence behavior in the loss landscape looks like without BN for 3 different initialization points
+### Let's take a look at what the convergence behaviour in the loss landscape looks like without BN for 3 different initialization points

 ![IMG_B5CE78CEC40E-1](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/3c52d62d-b8b5-4ac6-9b6a-b675837e2bb6)